TraverseData/traverse-retargeting-publisher-documentation/README.md

 ## Syncing Your Lists

 Most campaigns will have two associated lists--a subscription list for individuals you would like to mail, and a suppression list for those who should be excluded.
 The subsription list is hosted by Traverse and periodically updated by the publisher.
-There are a number of different ways to set up the suppression list, and your capabilities here will determine the type of integration.
+There are a number of different ways to set up the suppression list, and your capabilities here will determine specifics about the rest of the integration.

 To sync your lists: